lechatthecat/JavaChatBoard/README.md

+# At first
+This is still in development.

 # Compatibility
 Checked that this project works in Linux (Ubuntu, CentOS7).
 I am not sure if this works in Windows/Mac, but this should work in them also because this is made by Java.

 # How to use
 At first, you need Java8 and MariaDB (or mysql57) for the this project.
 ```